Searches for "suicide" increased after release of "13 Reasons Why"

 Suicide contagion occurs when a person is exposed to suicide or suicidal behaviors — whether it is from a person’s family, peer group, or through media reports or depictions of suicide — which then causes an increase in suicide and suicidal behaviors.

+Koplewicz said Netflix should install "interrupters" during the show, which would ask the viewer if they're feeling depressed or suicidal to reach out to a help line.
+He said he acknowledges this would make viewing less enjoyable, but said it's the responsible thing to do.

+"We always believed this show would increase discussion around this tough subject matter," Netflix said in a statement to NBC News.
+"This is an interesting quasi experimental study that confirms this.
+We are looking forward to more research and taking everything we learn to heart as we prepare for season 2."

-Netflix did not immediately respond to a request for comment from NBC News.
-The show, which has begun filming a second season, created a behind-the-scenes documentary called “Beyond the Reasons,” which discusses mental health and the reasons the producers believe the show should create a positive dialogue.
+The show created a behind-the-scenes documentary called “Beyond the Reasons,” which discusses mental health and the reasons the producers believe the show should create a positive dialogue.
 In May, the streaming service told Variety it would improve the warnings prior to the show, and “strengthen messaging and resource language.”

 “Moving forward, we will add an additional viewer warning card before the first episode as an extra precaution for those about to start the series and have also strengthened the messaging and resource language in the existing cards for episodes that contain graphic subject matter, including the URL 13ReasonsWhy.info — a global resource center that provides information about professional organizations that support help around the serious matters addressed in the show,” part of the statement said.